lumeland/lume.land/plugins/jsx.md

 [JSX](https://facebook.github.io/jsx/) (or the equivalent TSX for TypeScript) is a template language to create and render HTML code, very popular in some frameworks, like React.
-This plugin add support for `JSX / TSX` to create pages and layouts and use `React` for rendering.
+This plugin adds support for using `JSX / TSX` to create pages and layouts and using `React` for rendering.

 ## Creating pages

 To create a page with this format, just add a file with `.jsx` or `.tsx` extension to your site.
-This format works exactly the same as [JavaScript/TypeScript files](./modules.md), but with the addition of you can export JSX code in the default export:
+This format works exactly the same as [JavaScript/TypeScript files](./modules.md), but with the addition of the ability to export JSX code in the default export:

 ```jsx
 export const title = "Welcome to my page";